Crown-Commercial-Service/ccs-migration-alpha-tools/docs/developer-access.md

 export PGPASSWORD="$(aws rds generate-db-auth-token --hostname $RDSHOST --port 5432 --region eu-west-2 --username <USERNAME>)" psql "host=localhost port=5432 sslmode=require sslrootcert=global-bundle.pem dbname=<DATABASE_NAME> user=<USERNAME> password=$PGPASSWORD"
 ```
 You should then be connected to the database and dropped into a `psql` session.

-Common errors are as follows:
+#### Troubleshooting:

 * Error relating to the location of `global-bundle.pem`.
   * Ensure you have downloaded the root CA certificate and specify the correct path to it